How to Create a Pest-Proof Vegetable Garden

 When my husband, Andy, and I moved to our new home in rural Washington, we knew we wanted a large vegetable garden.
-However, with our new idyllic location came a slew of forest creatures who called the nearby woods their home: deer, moles, voles, and rabbits, to name just a few.
-Wanting to grow the largest amount of fresh produce possible, we happily laid out the general footprint of our dream vegetable garden—which ended up being bigger than our modest single-story house (1,800 square feet of veggie garden versus 1,750 square feet of house).
+However, with our new idyllic location came to a slew of forest creatures who called the nearby woods their home: deer, moles, voles, and rabbits, to name just a few.
+Wanting to grow the largest amount of fresh produce possible, we happily laid out the general footprint of our dream vegetable garden—which ended up being bigger than our modest single-story house (1,800 square feet of the veggie garden versus 1,750 square feet of a house).
 To add traditional 8- to 10-foot-tall deer fencing around the garden would have made it look like Fort Knox—and would have completely dominated the site (and it would look pretty ugly).

 We needed to find a way to keep the garden and house in proportion.
 It also had to be beautiful since the garden is the main view from the back of the house.
 Thankfully, since I’m a landscape designer and Andy is a woodworker, we had the skills and determination to make this work.
-The solution was a series of tactics we developed to keep the garden safe from pests, but maintain its good looks.
+The solution was a series of tactics we developed to keep the garden safe from pests but maintain its good looks.

 We based our design on the garden of our friends who battle with deer on a daily basis, but we adapted the concept to take smaller creatures to task, too.
 Rather than one very tall perimeter fence, we erected two 5-foot-tall fences, spaced 5 feet apart, with the thought that deer won’t jump if they aren’t sure where they can land.
 This has been nicknamed the “boing-boing fence” since deer will bound over an obstacle only once; they won’t jump into the 5-foot gap, then out again.
 To date, no deer have gained entry, although they frequently cruise the perimeter.

 Andy built 8-foot-tall cedar pergolas over the two gates to gain the extra height needed to keep deer out at the entry points.
-The pergolas also provide support to grow vines, including our favorite Dutch honeysuckles ‘Serotina’ and ‘Belgica’ (Lonicera periclymenum ‘Serotina’ and ‘Belgica’, USDA Hardiness Zones 4–9).
+The pergolas also provide support to growing vines, including our favorite Dutch honeysuckles ‘Serotina’ and ‘Belgica’ (Lonicera periclymenum ‘Serotina’ and ‘Belgica’, USDA Hardiness Zones 4–9).
 The fragrant flowers attract hummingbirds while the glossy red berries are a popular treat with cedar waxwings.
 This is one of the few places I can grow roses, too.

 The fences are made from hog-wire panels framed in cedar.
 We chose graduated hog wire and made sure the smaller openings were at the base to keep rabbits out.
 These panels are attractive and double as trellises for espaliered apples and vining veggies.

 Having dealt with the deer and rabbits, it was time to address our parsnip-loving vole population.
-We dug a 3-foot-deep trench around the perimeter of the garden and inserted ¼-inch galvanized hardware cloth, stapling it to the 1-foot-tall fence baseboards (which also double as one side of a raised bed) as we went (inset illustration).
+We dug a 3-foot-deep trench around the perimeter of the garden and inserted ¼-inch galvanized hardware cloth, stapling it to the 1-foot-tall fence baseboards (which also double as one side of a raised bed) as we went (inset illustration, below).
 Then we filled the trench with gravel.
 Although this worked well for several years, we noticed the wretched creatures had infiltrated our fortress last summer.
 It appears that while the steel mesh is keeping them from burrowing, they are able to scramble up the boards and hop into the garden through the hog wire.
 We are looking at various solutions for this, including extending the perimeter beds to a height of 18 inches.

 To maximize our planting area, we customized the size of our raised beds to suit the available space.
 We used untreated pine boards to cut costs, screwing them together so that an individual board can be replaced easily as needed.
 Cedar would have offered greater rot resistance, but at a hefty price tag.
 Between the two fences, we added beds either 18 inches or 3 feet wide to accommodate different types of crops while also taking advantage of the vertical growing opportunity afforded by the fencing.
 This still allows us to have a 2-foot-wide pathway, too.
 In one area, we left enough room for container gardens to be nurtured out of harm’s way.